bbauska/JS-Tips-JavaScript/README.md

 video at the specified position in the shuffled playlist.

 Changing the player volume

 <pre>player.mute():Void</pre>

 Mutes the player.

 <pre>player.unMute():Void</pre>

 Unmutes the player.

 <pre>player.isMuted():Boolean</pre>

 Returns true if the player is muted, false if not.

 <pre>player.setVolume(volume:Number):Void</pre>

 Sets the volume.
 Accepts an integer between 0 and 100.

 <pre>player.getVolume():Number</pre>

 Returns the player's current volume, an integer between 0 and 100.
 Note that getVolume() will return the volume even if the player is muted.

 Setting the player size

 <pre>player.setSize(width:Number, height:Number):Object</pre>

-Sets the size in pixels of the <iframe> that contains the player.
+Sets the size in pixels of the <iframe&gt; that contains the player.
 Setting the playback rate

 <pre>player.getPlaybackRate():Number</pre>

 This function retrieves the playback rate of the currently playing video.
 The default playback rate is 1, which indicates that the video is playing at normal speed.
 Playback rates may include values like 0.25, 0.5, 1, 1.5, and 2.

 <pre>player.setPlaybackRate(suggestedRate:Number):Void</pre>

 This function sets the suggested playback rate for the current video.
 If the playback